Note

 - Azure Cosmos DB

-These options provide various database models that are optimized for different types of tasks:
+The following database models are optimized for different types of tasks:

-- Document databases are key/value databases in which the values are documents.
-A "document" in this context is a collection of named fields and values.
-The database typically stores the data in a format such as XML, YAML, JSON, or binary JSON (BSON), but may use plain text.
-Document databases can query on non-key fields and define secondary indexes to make querying more efficient.
-This makes a document database more suitable for applications that need to retrieve data based on criteria more complex than the value of the document key.
+Document databases are key-value databases in which the values are documents.
+In this context, a document is a collection of named fields and values.
+The database typically stores the data in a format such as XML, YAML, JSON, or binary JSON, but might use plain text.
+Document databases can query on non-key fields and define secondary indexes to improve querying efficiency.
+This capability makes a document database more suitable for applications that need to retrieve data based on criteria that's more complex than the value of the document key.
 For example, you could query on fields such as product ID, customer ID, or customer name.

-- Telemetry and time-series databases are an append-only collection of objects.
-Telemetry databases efficiently index data in a variety of column stores and in-memory structures, making them the optimal choice for storing and analyzing vast quantities of telemetry and time series data.
+Telemetry and time-series databases are an append-only collection of objects.
+Telemetry databases efficiently index data in various column stores and in-memory structures.
+This capability makes them the optimal choice for storing and analyzing vast quantities of telemetry and time-series data.

 Key selection criteria